 The Site Audit helps to pinpoint areas to work on and avoid spending great deals of time working on things that only help a little.
 Moreover, the work is never done!
 The search engine algorithms are continually getting better, which means they are continually changing.
 Your site should evolve with the changes to keep up.
 Therefore, your website’s health is a lot like your own personal health and annual or even semi-annual checkups are very good to stay tip-top.

-Speaking of a lot of work, on the left you will see what the audit on my own site looked like at the beginning.
+Speaking of a lot of work, in the next image you will see what the audit on my own site looked like at the beginning.
 This was before I started doing anything with SEO.
 It’s almost a little embarrassing, but I’m willing to put myself out there as an example for you.
-You know, an example of how NOT to be, of course.
+You know, an example of how NOT to be, of course..

 As you can see–it is asymptotic–and even after months of work, the total score is still not 100%.
 This work has somewhat of a nuclear half-life feel to it and we never quite get to fully done, but always getting half way closer to perfect.